JuliaMath/openlibm/README.md

    Linux and Windows.
 3. Use `make USECLANG=1` to build with clang.
 This is the default on OS X and FreeBSD.
+4. Use `make ARCH=i386` to build for i386.
+Other supported architectures are i486, i586, i686, x86_64, and various arm architectures.